lorien/grab/docs/grab/settings.rst

 Response Processing Options
 ---------------------------

-.. _option_document_charset:
+.. _option_encoding:

-document_charset
+encoding
-^^^^^^^^^^^^^^^^
+^^^^^^^^

 :Type: string
 :Default: None

-The character set of the document's content.
+The encoding (character set) is used to store document's content as bytes.
-By default Grab detects the charset of the document automatically.
+By default Grab detects encoding of document automatically.
 If it detects the charset incorrectly you can specify exact charset with this option.
-The charset is used to get unicode representation of the document content and also to build DOM tree.
+The charset is used to convert document's bytes content into Unicode text also for biilding DOM tree of the document.

 .. _option_charset: